hydrusbeta/hay_say_ui/Readme.md

 [Special Instructions for the Aug 19, 2023 update](#special-instructions-for-the-aug-19-2023-update)

 ### 1. Grab the latest docker-compose file
-To update Hay Say, it is recommended that you first download the latest docker-compose file in case new entries have been added (which will happen when new architecture and model packs have been added to Hay Say).
+To update Hay Say, it is recommended that you first download the latest docker-compose.yaml file in case new entries have been added (which will happen when new architecture and model packs have been added to Hay Say).
 To download the latest docker-compose file, execute the following command.
-Please note that it will overwrite your existing docker-compose file.
-If you made any edits to your old docker-compose file (e.g. to make it download only specific architectures), you will need to make the same edits to the new file:
+Please note that this will overwrite your existing docker-compose file.
+If you made any edits to your old docker-compose file (e.g. uncommenting lines to enable Hay Say to use your Cuda GPU or commenting out lines to make it download only specific architectures), you will need to make the same edits to the new file:

 Linux:
 ```commandline